 The Sacraments of Initiation

 Christian Initiation consists of three sacraments: Baptism, Confirmation and First Holy Communion.
-Due to some historical oddities, the order of these three sacraments has shifted with Confirmation almost always being celebrated after First Holy Communion.
-Regardless, all three sacraments work together to instill grace, conform the soul to Christ and full incorporate the whole person into the Church.
+All three sacraments work together to instill grace, conform the soul to Christ and full incorporate the whole person into the Church.

 For infants, the basic path begins with Baptism.
 Instruction follows as the child matures.
 For unbaptized adults seeking to become Catholic, the path begins with instruction so that the choice of Baptism can be made deliberately and with full, complete and conscious consent.
 For baptized non-Catholics, instruction is tailored to the Christian experience of each interested party.